 I have conducted a comparative content analysis of all binding anti-corruption agreements adopted by regional organizations and the United Nations.
 In two detailed case studies based on archival documents and interviews with officials and civil society, I analyze how treaties were drafted in the Organization of American States and the African Union.

-In 2017 I have started a new project on the politics of international asset recovery.
+In 2017, I started a new project on the politics of international asset recovery.
 Here I’m moving the analytical focus from the emergence/legalization phase of international rules towards implementation: Now that rules against grand corruption are in place, to which extent are they implemented?
-Supported by a startup grant at University of Greifswald, two research assistants and I are currently gathering data based on the World Bank’s Stolen Asset Recovery Initiative.
+Supported by a startup grant at University of Greifswald, I gathered data based on the World Bank’s Stolen Asset Recovery Initiative.
+My proposal for a DFG grant is under review.

 In addition, I spend time investigating a number of more or less related issues: the evolution of international norms, the present and future of transatlantic relations, the rule of law in post-conflict situations, and geopolitical forecasting.
 Please take a look at my publications for more information.